 As an Indigenous counsellor, Lori helps to retain and advocate for Indigenous students at the college, making them feel comfortable and giving them a sense of belonging while they are on campus.
 Since arriving at George Brown College more than 20 years ago, she has had a profound impact on the integration and enrolment rate of Indigenous students.
 Lori has also played an instrumental role in the establishment of two student centres for our Indigenous students and secured the necessary funding for a Knowledge & Wisdom Keeper.
 In addition, she provides enormous assistance to Indigenous students in the administration of bursaries.
 Outside of her counsellor duties, Lori provides assistance to other Indigenous Education & Services staff, serves on numerous external boards and committees and teaches the General Introduction to Indigenous Studies course.
 Lori brings with her a BA in Sociology from Trent University and is currently pursuing her Masters through Central Michigan College.

-Robert (Bob) Crawford is from the Algonquin Nation and is Turtle Clan.
-As the Indigenous Counsellor at George Brown College, Bob brings with him thirteen years as a therapist in the Indigenous Services unit of the Centre for Addiction & Mental Health (CAMH).
-He has over 25 years of experience in leadership positions in various mental health, child welfare and addiction settings.
-His past work includes consultation and training on Indigenous multi-generational trauma issues for numerous child welfare agencies including Hamilton, London, Peel and Simcoe County Children’s Aid Societies.
-Bob has developed curriculum and training manuals for Indigenous/non-Indigenous agencies and communities in regards to health care, child welfare and historical trauma.
-Additionally, Bob is the former Chief of the Ardoch Algonquin First Nation and has sat on numerous boards of directors including Anishnawbe Health as president, Algonquin Nation Land Claim Negotiations Directorate executive board member and Native Earth Performing Arts, Toronto board member.
+Bob (Migiziw/Eagle) Whiteduck Crawford is a member of the Snimikobi Algonquin First Nation.
+He is currently an Indigenous Professor/Counsellor at George Brown College.
+He has over 30 years of experience in leadership positions including various mental health, child welfare and addiction settings such as coordinator at Ontario Indigenous Friendship Centres, lead Therapist at the Centre for Addictions & Mental Heath, Indigenous Program, Coordinator of the Aboriginal Rights Movement (ARM) and Family Service, Native Child and Family Services, Toronto.
+Bob has developed curriculum and training manuals for both Indigenous and mainstream agencies regarding historical trauma.
+Additionally, Bob is the former Chief of the Ardoch Algonquin First Nation and has sat on numerous boards of directors including Anishinaabe Health as President, the Algonquin Nation Land Claim Negotiations Directorate executive board member and currently serves as President of Native Earth Performing Arts, Toronto, Canada’s oldest professional Indigenous performing arts company.

 Jolene is Ojibwe from White Fish River Birch Island.
 She graduated from the Community Worker program at George Brown College in 2010 and was on the Dean’s List each semester.
 The first elected Indigenous student representative to sit on the Student Association board of George Brown College, Jolene completed a yearlong placement with Indigenous Education & Services, where she is now currently employed.
 For more than six years Jolene has worked at George Brown College, helping students with the application process, band funding, career goals and volunteering opportunities.
 She also works closely with the Knowledge & Wisdom Keeper with cultural teachings, the annual Pow Wow and event planning.
 Jolene has demonstrated outstanding commitment to George Brown College, as well as to the Indigenous community.
 She is always willing and eager to help students.